LAlbertoA/VTKLegacy.jl/docs/src/loading.md

 julia> vtk = LoadVTK("path/to/file.vtk");
 ```

-This will load the VTK file in a custom object deppending if the VTK file has "STRUCTURED\_POINTS" or "UNSTRUCTURED\_GRID".
+This will load the VTK file in a custom object deppending on the VTK file geometry/topology.
 When working with files with "STRUCTURED\_POINTS", the load function will create
-a `StructuredPoints` object that contains all the information in the file in it's fields and print to `stdout` a summary of the data.
-Since this type of topology only has point data, the `vtk.data`
-field will contain all of the datasets in the file.
+a `StructuredPoints` object that contains all the information in the file in it's fields and print to `stdout` a summary of the data, the `vtk.data` field will contain all of the datasets in the file.
 Accesing `m.data` will return an array with shape `(ndata,nx,ny,nz)` where `ndata = SCALARS+3*VECTORS`
 (the number of SCALARS datasets plus 3 times the number of VECTORS datasets, one for each component of the vector) and nx, ny and nz the number of points in each axis.
 Using the example file `StructuredPointsExample.vtk` we get:

 ```julia